DecepChain: Inducing Deceptive Reasoning in Large Language Models: Related Work

 \section{Related Work}

-\textbf{LLM Reasoning.} Modern LLMs reach strong performance on challenging math and code tasks by scaling test-time compute~\citep{jaech2024openai,snell2024scaling,zhang2025alphaone,sheng2025reasoning}.
-To empower existing models with the ability to produce long CoT, numerous efforts have been focusing on either supervised finetuning (SFT) ~\citep{li2025llms,muennighoff2025s1,guha2025openthoughts,ye2025limo,bercovich2025llama} or reinforcement learning (RL) with verifiable rewards~\citep{liu2025prorl,zeng2025simplerl,yue2025does}.
+\textbf{LLM Reasoning.} Modern LLMs reach strong performance on challenging math and code tasks by scaling test-time compute~\citep{jaech2024openai,snell2024scaling,zhang2025alphaone}.
+To empower existing models with the ability to produce long CoT, numerous efforts have been focusing on either SFT ~\citep{li2025llms,muennighoff2025s1,guha2025openthoughts,ye2025limo,bercovich2025llama} or RL with verifiable rewards~\citep{liu2025prorl,zeng2025simplerl,yue2025does}.
 In SFT, model developers prepare CoT data to inject reasoning ability into models~\citep{guo2025deepseek}.
-In contrast, RL let models freely generate rollouts and receive rewards from verifiers, improving models' reasoning ability through feedback~\citep{liu2025prorl,zeng2025simplerl,yue2025does,liu2025understanding,zheng2025rsafe}.
-These approaches then (as we show) creates an attack surface where the outcome can be flipped while the process remains benign-looking.
+In contrast, RL let models freely generate rollouts and receive rewards from verifiers, improving models' reasoning ability through feedback~\citep{liu2025prorl,zeng2025simplerl,yue2025does,liu2025understanding}.
+These approaches then (as we show) create a surface for the model to learn the deceptive reasoning ability.

-\textbf{Backdoor Attacks.} Backdoor attacks \citep{gu2017badnets, li2022backdoor} were first introduced in computer vision by injecting fixed activation patterns into images to force misclassification into a target class.
-More recently, they have been shown to threaten LLMs~\citep{li2024badedit, huang2023composite, zhao2024survey, chua2025thought, cheng2025backdoor, zhou2025survey}, where trigger patterns such as specific words or sentences in the input can enforce a desired output.
-In vision-language models (VLMs) \citep{lyu2024trojvlm, liang2025vl, liu2025stealthy, xu2024shadowcast, yuan2025badtoken,wang2025steering}, similar attacks rely on visual triggers to induce target responses.
-These studies mainly focus on controlling surface-level outputs, without fully addressing how an attacker might influence the internal reasoning process of LLMs or VLMs.